luke-edward/Machine-Learning-Python/README.md

 - Sklearn
 - Pandas
 - TensorFlow
-I reccomend using the
-'pip install'
+- Matplotlib
-command to install them.
+I recommend using the `pip install` command to install them.